Gibbs point processes on path space: existence, cluster expansion and uniqueness: Introduction

-In Section \ref{sec:diff:KS}, after showing that there exists an activity threshold $\zCrit>0$ such that, for any $z\in(0,\zCrit)$, the norm of the Kirkwood--Salsburg operator $\K_z$ in $\Banach$ is bounded by $1$, we show that the associated equations have a unique solution and obtain the following uniqueness domain (in Theorem \ref{thm:diff:uniqueness}): for any $\beta>0$ and $z\in(0,\zCrit)$, there exists a unique infinite-volume Gibbs point process $P$ with activity $z$ and inverse temperature $\beta$ associated to the energy functional $\Energy$.
+In Section \ref{sec:diff:KS}, after showing that there exists an activity threshold $\zCrit>0$ such that, for any $z\in(0,\zCrit)$, the norm of the Kirkwood--Salsburg operator $\K_z$ in $\Banach$ is strictly smaller than $1$, we show that the associated equations have a unique solution and obtain the following uniqueness domain (in Theorem \ref{thm:diff:uniqueness}): for any $\beta>0$ and $z\in(0,\zCrit)$, there exists a unique infinite-volume \comment{marked} Gibbs point process $P$ with activity $z$ and inverse temperature $\beta$, associated to the energy functional $\Energy$.

+An important note is that, by using the entropy method, and not Kirkwood--Salsburg, as an existence method, we are able to obtain the existence for any activity $z>0$, and have therefore a restriction on the activity regime that is only due to the requirements for uniqueness.